 Each lot of the vineyard is vinified separately, and after destemming and light crushing, the must is covered with CO2 for a gentle warm maceration of approximately a day.
 Alcoholic fermentation begins about 24-36 hours later from native yeasts.
 A gentle maceration takes place in upright open-top steel tanks for the first 9-10 days of alcoholic fermentation.
 Immediately after alcoholic fermentation, which takes 28-30 days, malolactic fermentation takes place in 500 liter French oak casks.
 The wine is aged in these casks for 24 months, followed by 18 months bottle aging.
 Around 800 cases are produced in a typical vintage.

-Harvest took place from October 10th until 18th.
+Harvest took place on October 12th.